SudoMaker/nativescript-dom-ng/README.md

 ### Element.defineEventOption(eventName: string, option: EventOption)

 Define how a event should be initialized.
+If an event is defined with `bubbles: true` or `captures: true`, they'll automatically be registered to native at element creation.

 Event option: